storacha/specs/w3-account.md

 In web3.storage users MAY create number of user spaces simply by generating asymmetric key pairs.
 User MAY also receive capability delegations from other user spaces.
 Managing these delegations and keypairs across multiple spaces, agents and devices can get complicated.

 To address this we propose a concept of an account, which is a [principal][] that can be delegated all relevant capabilities across various user spaces.
+In this specification we require use of [`did:mailto`][] identifiers for an account, however it could be generalized to other DID methods.

 We also propose account authorization flow that would allowing allow authorized agent to act on behalf of the account [principal][].